Connectors: Mapping & transforms

 Results

 The result of our mapping is reflected in the Results panel on the right.
-Here we'll see how our JSON input data changes when the mapping is applied.
-In this case, we have only a subset of data compared to the original response.
-For each object included, we're selecting just a few of the original properties that appeared in the JSON response.
 This is the panel we can use to validate that our mapping results in data that matches our GraphQL schema.

 When we modify the contents of the Mapping panel, we'll see the Results update.
-Let's add another property to our address
+Try removing a few of the fields in the mapping and watch the Results reflect the same change.

 Generate

 In the top-right corner of the Mapping panel, we'll find a couple buttons.
 The first lets us copy the mapping syntax that we've written.
-The second button is a bit more magical: it reads in the JSON input and automatically generates a 1:1 mapping.
+The second button is a bit more magical: it reads in the JSON API response and automatically generates a 1:1 mapping.
 Let's click that button now.

 We'll see our Mapping panel update with the direct 1:1 mapping we could apply in our schema to return the JSON object exactly as is.

-The results of this mapping are also reflected immediately in the Results panel; and what we'll see is that our JSON Input object matches the Results exactly.
+The results of this mapping are also reflected immediately in the Results panel; and what we'll see is that our JSON API Response object matches the Results exactly.

 This is a handy option when we need to quickly generate the 1:1 mapping for a JSON response.
 It also gives us a great starting point when our schema mostly matches the shape of the JSON response, with just a few tweaks necessary.